 - Giant Yukon.
 Originally a hard tailed aluminum mountain bike, a stiff, fat-tired, 26 inch wheel bike.
 I could call it a quasi hybrid if I had new wheels and thinner tires.
 I changed cranks, chainrings, hubs, pedals, changed the stem, added bar ends in 2004.
 I replaced the seat in 2005.
 I changed the cranks and chainrings again in 2009.
 I gave it away when I upgraded.

+A helmet is a necessity, and a light helmet with good airflow is worthwhile.Good shorts with a (modern, synthetic) chamois are vital.
+For summer, a light jersey in a wicking fabric.
 At one time most of my clothing was purchased at Mountain Equipment Coop, which is dependable for some kinds of clothing, tools, tubes and some repair parts and replacement components.
 I have replaced with better clothes purchased from specialty stores.
-Good shorts with a (modern, synthetic) chamois are vital.
-For summer, a light jersey in a wicking fabric.

 I went to clipless pedals on my Giant and cycling shoes with cleats in 2004 or 2005.
 I started with Shimano SPD, the two bolt system, in the universal release mode, with a low end Sidi mountain bike shoe.
 I have tried the black cleat too, but didn’t like.
 I couldn’t find a good wide shoe at MEC so I went a size too large in my first shoes.
 I should have had a proper fitting shoe.
 I changed to the Lake 90 shoe in 2010, an inexpensive lace up shoe that fits me well, takes the SPD cleat, and has a rigid composite sole.
 This suits the riding I do.
-In 2007, over the winter, I bought the Look style Ultegra pedals for my Kuwahara road bike, and (on sale) Carnac road shoes and Shimano SPD-SL (Look Style) cleats to go with the new pedals.
+In 2007, over the winter, I bought the Look style Ultegra pedals for my road bike, and (on sale) Carnac road shoes and Shimano SPD-SL (Look Style) cleats to go with the new pedals.
 I never got comfortable with that system.
 I changed to Shimano PD-A530 which has clips for the SPD cleat on one side in 2015.

-My goal in changing the cranks on the Giant in 2004 was to upgrade from the factory Suntour cranks and to customize the rings.
+I change the cranks on the Giant in 2004 was to upgrade from the factory Suntour cranks and to customize the rings.
 I did not see a problem in purchasing the 185 mm cranks that the bike store had in stock.
 At first I didn’t see the problem, which is that I am not tall enough for long cranks.
 My Apollo felt better because, among other things, I had 180 mm cranks.
-I had a related problem – the original seat on my Giant broke down gradually in 2005, which meant my right hip was lower than my left for at least a couple of months and several hundred k.
+The original seat on my Giant broke down gradually in 2005, which meant my right hip was lower than my left for at least a couple of months and several hundred k.